Crieff and Comrie Railway: A viable scheme delayed

 In 1863 Colonel Williamson, proprietor of the Lawers estate, became involved in promoting a railway from Comrie.
 He published a pamphlet proposing a railway connecting Comrie and Crieff, and within a month £22,000 had been subscribed locally for the line.
 As well as the ordinary commercial traffic that Comrie might generate, tourism was becoming an important source of income at this period.

 The estimated cost of construction was £32,000 and it was considered that it would be easy to raise the entire sum.
-A Bill was submitted to Parliament for the 1865 session, and the Crieff and Comrie Railway was authorised.
+A bill was submitted to Parliament for the 1865 session, and the Crieff and Comrie Railway was authorised by the Crieff and Comrie Railway Act 1865 (28 & 29 Vict. c. ccxciv).

 The existing station faced King Street and the Comrie line was to approach from the west.
 The Crieff and Methven company was still building its line, and it was announced that it would build a through station suitable for all three companies, the earlier Crieff Junction Railway station being reduced to goods station status.

 The Scottish Central Railway had undertaken to make a substantial investment in the line, but on 1 August 1865 the Scottish Central amalgamated with the Caledonian Railway.
 The Caledonian was experiencing financial difficulties at a time when money generally was in short supply, and the Caledonian took a less optimistic view of the prospects of the Comrie line.
 It now transpired that many of the enthusiastic local subscriptions in the line were doubtful, and when the Caledonian declared its own reluctance, it was suddenly plain that the line would not be built.

 Williamson did not give up the proposal, and in particular in 1880 he tried to get the scheme going again, but on this occasion he experienced opposition from landowners, and no progress was made.